Black pepper

 Black pepper (Piper nigrum) is a flowering vine in the family Piperaceae, cultivated for its fruit (the peppercorn), which is usually dried and used as a spice and seasoning.
 The fruit is a drupe (stonefruit) which is about 5 mm in diameter (fresh and fully mature), dark red, and contains a stone which encloses a single pepper seed.
 Peppercorns and the ground pepper derived from them may be described simply as pepper, or more precisely as black pepper (cooked and dried unripe fruit), green pepper (dried unripe fruit), or white pepper (ripe fruit seeds).

-Black pepper is native to Southeast or South Asia.
+Black pepper is native to South Asia.
 Ground, dried, and cooked peppercorns have been used since antiquity, both for flavour and as a traditional medicine.
 Black pepper is one of the most commonly traded spices in the world.
 Its spiciness is due to the chemical compound piperine, which is a different kind of spiciness from that of capsaicin characteristic of chilli peppers.
 It is ubiquitous in the Western world as a seasoning and is often paired with salt and available on dining tables in shakers or mills.

 Etymology

-The word pepper derives from Old English pipor, Latin piper, and πέπερι.
-The Greek likely derives from Dravidian pippali, meaning "long pepper".
-Sanskrit pippali shares the same meaning.
+The word pepper derives from Old English pipor, Latin piper, and Greek πέπερι.
+The Greek likely derives from Sanskrit.

 In the 16th century, people began using pepper to also mean the New World chilli pepper (genus Capsicum), which is not closely related.